energizedc/TriviaGame/README.md

     incorrectly.
 ***********************************************************************************

-o   indexstart.html - This allows the player to [start] the game triggers
+* index.html - This allows the player to [start] the game triggers

-o   index.html - which is the actual trivia game (multiple choice
+* index2.html - which is the actual trivia game (multiple choice

-o   assets/javascript/app.js - is all of the Javascript
+* assets/javascript/app.js - is all of the Javascript

-o   assets/images- contains the background photo
+* assets/images- contains the background photo